tddapps/blog/_posts/2017-01-15-how-to-use-your-keybase-key-for-ssh.md

 ## Prerequisites

 1. Have a [Keybase](https://keybase.io/) account.
-*The service is not entirely open to the public yet but I may be able to get you an invitation*

 2. Install [Git](https://git-scm.com/book/en/v1/Getting-Started-Installing-Git), [Keybase](https://keybase.io/download), [GnuPg](https://www.gnupg.org/download/index.html) and [MonkeySphere](http://web.monkeysphere.info/download/).
 *[Homebrew](http://brew.sh/) users can run the following command*